akshell/docs/guide/template.rst

   it probably means you should move that content to a ``{% block %}`` in a parent template.

+* If you need to get the content of the block from the parent template, the ``{{ super }}`` variable will do the trick.
+This is useful if you want to add to the contents of a parent block instead of completely overriding it.
+Data inserted using ``{{ super }}`` will not be automatically escaped (see the :ref:`next section
+  <escaping>`), since it was already escaped, if necessary, in the
+  parent template.

 * For extra readability, you can optionally give a *name* to your ``{% endblock %}`` tag.
 For example::